This set of 8051 Micro-controller Multiple Choice Questions & Answers (MCQs) focuses on “Interrupt Programming”.

 b) so as to avoid overwriting of other interrupt instructions

-c) both of the mentioned
+c) all of the mentioned

 d) none of the mentioned